-The Covered Bonds to be issued under the Programme are mortgage covered bonds (in Turkish, ipotek teminatli menkul kiymet) within the meaning of the Communiqué on Covered Bonds III-59.1 of the Capital Markets Board (the "CMB") of the Republic of Turkey ("Turkey").
-Application has been made to the CMB, in its capacity as competent authority under Law No. 6362 (the "Capital Markets Law") of Turkey relating to capital markets, for the issuance and sale of Covered Bonds by the Bank outside of Turkey.
-No Covered Bonds may be sold before the necessary approvals (including the issuance certificate (ihraç belgesi)) are obtained from the CMB.
-The CMB approval (and the issuance certificate (ihraç belgesi)) annexed thereto) relating to the issuance of Covered Bonds based upon which any offering of the Covered Bonds may be conducted was obtained on 19 April 2017 and (to the extent (and in the form) required by Applicable Law (as defined herein)) an approval of the CMB in relation to a Tranche (as defined herein) of Covered Bonds will be required to be obtained from the CMB before proceeding with any sale and issuance of such Tranche of Covered Bonds.
-The maximum mortgage covered bond amount that the Bank can issue under such approval is €2,000,000,000 (or its equivalent in other currencies) in aggregate.
-It should be noted that, regardless of the outstanding Covered Bond amount to be issued under the Programme, unless the Bank obtains new approval(s) from the CMB, the aggregate mortgage covered bond amount to be issued under such approval (whether issued under the Programme or otherwise) cannot exceed such approved amount.
+The Covered Bonds to be issued under the Programme are mortgage covered bonds (in Turkish, ipotek teminatlı menkul kıymet) within the meaning of the Communiqué on Covered Bonds III-59.1 of the Capital Markets Board (the "CMB") of the Republic of Turkey ("Turkey").
+Application has been made to the CMB, in its capacity as competent authority under Law No. 6362 (the "Capital Markets Law") of Turkey relating to capital markets, for its approval of the issuance and sale of Covered Bonds by the Bank outside of Turkey.
+No Covered Bonds may be sold before the necessary approvals are obtained from the CMB.
+The CMB approval relating to the issuance of Covered Bonds based upon which any offering of the Covered Bonds may be conducted is expected to be obtained and, to the extent (and in the form) required by Applicable Law (as defined herein), a written approval of the CMB in relation to each Tranche (as defined herein) of Covered Bonds will be required to be obtained on or before the issue date (the "Issue Date") of such Tranche of Covered Bonds.
+The maximum mortgage covered bond amount that the Bank can issue under such approval is £1,000,000,000 (or its equivalent in other currencies) in aggregate.
+It should be noted that, regardless of the outstanding Covered Bond amount or the amount permitted to be issued under the Programme, unless the Bank obtains the necessary new approval from the CMB, the aggregate mortgage covered bond amount issued under such approval (whether issued under the Programme or otherwise) cannot exceed such approved amount.